DanielKami/PassiveRadar/README.md

 Please read how to get two dongles pdf included.

 Changes comparing to previous version:

 -Fixed bug with custom color map

--Corrected scales in Radar window, cod optimisation, improved graphical design -Code cleaning (name clarification, replease SDRdue with PasiveRadar and so on)
+-Corrected scales in Radar window, cod optimisation, improved graphical design with help of Alexander Borisenko <alessandro.borisenko@gmail.com>

+-Code cleaning (name clarification, replease SDRdue with PasiveRadar and so on)